LCL-1729/MathVistaInternEval/README.md

 	•	results/internVL2/scores_InternVL2-1b-mini.json
 	7. Notes
 For the first run, it’s recommended to use debug mode since the original project contains a lot of exception-handling code.
 Errors might not be easily noticeable if run directly.
-The OpenAI API call often fails, possibly due to the author’s location.
+The OpenAI API call often fails...
 When the API call fails, the original code will attempt to retry.
 Pay attention to this during execution.